Gravity as Quantum Entanglement Force: Entanglement energy and entanglement force

-Then, what is the relation between gravity and the entanglement?
-In \cite{myDE}, it was pointed out that a cosmic horizon has a kind of thermal energy called entanglement energy related to $S_{ent}$ \beq dE_{ent}\equiv k_B T_{ent} dS_{ent}, \eeq and suggested that it is the origin of dark energy.
-(Here, we explicitly denoted the Boltzman constant $k_B$ for clearness.)
-This energy can be interpreted as effective energy obtained by tracing out the Hilbert space describing the outside of the horizon.
+Then, what is the relation between gravity and entanglement?
+In Ref. \citenum{myDE}, authors pointed out that a cosmic horizon had a kind of thermal energy called entanglement energy related to $S_{ent}$, \beq dE_{ent}\equiv k_B T_{ent} dS_{ent}, \eeq and suggested that it was the origin of dark energy.
+The above condition could be interpreted as extremization of the entanglement entropy with `heat' $dE_{ent}$.
+This energy can be interpreted as the effective energy obtained by tracing out the Hilbert space describing the outside of the horizon.
 It is also the energy of the vacuum fluctuation around the horizon.
-In ~\cite{Lee:2010bg} we pointed out that this energy is very similar to the equipartition energy of the horizon~\cite{Padmanabhan:2009vy,Verlinde:2010hp}.
-If this energy is a function of parameters $r_i$, one can define a generalized force \beq F_{ent,i}\equiv \frac{dE_{ent}}{dr_i}=k_B T_{ent} \partial_{r_i} S_{ent}, \eeq which is similar to entropic force.
+In Ref. ~\citenum{Lee:2010bg} we pointed out that this energy was very similar to the equipartition energy of the horizon~\cite{Padmanabhan:2009vy,Verlinde:2010hp}.
+If this energy is a function of parameters $r_i$, one can define a generalized force \beq F_{ent,i}\equiv \frac{dE_{ent}}{dr_i}=k_B \partial_{r_i} ( \int T_{ent} dS_{ent}) =k_BT_{ent} \partial_{r_i} ( \int_\Sigma dS_{ent}), \eeq which is similar to the entropic force.
 We call this force a `quantum entanglement force'.

-Now, we conjecture that quantum entanglement of matter and vacuum in the universe tend to increase over time like entropy, and that gravity is a kind of this quantum entanglement force, similar to Verlinde's entropic force.
+At the last step, we assumed a surface integral on a $isothermal$ spherical surface (not equipotential) $\Sigma$.